auth0/Lock.swift/README.md

 > Optionally you can specify the `scope` parameter.
 There are two possible values for scope today:
 * scope:@"openid" (default) - It will return, not only the access_token, but also an id_token which is a Json Web Token (JWT).
 The JWT will only contain the user id.
-* scope:@"openid%20profile": If you want the entire user profile to be part of the id_token.
+* scope:@"openid profile": If you want the entire user profile to be part of the id_token.

 ---